 We found an interesting study by the University of Maine that examined the effectiveness of radar reflectors on sea kayaks.
 We don't believe that there's an effective way for us to mount a RADAR reflector on Scout, and even if we could, it doesn't seem that it would be very effective.

 We have always been into building things- more on this in the crew page.
 So far, the projects that we've worked on have been made by many other people.
 This will be the first project that we do that hasn't been done by others before us.
 We love working on boats, and I don't think that any of us could be happier with the nature of this project.

 The cost of the project totaled out to around six or seven thousand dollars.

 The mechanical components have been a topic of significant conversation as they will need to withstand rough conditions, corrosion, and operate reliably.

 We didn't want to spend a bunch of money on a project that would do something that only engineers would think is cool (the average person would not see a five foot long boat going around in circles in a pond very cool).
-The transatlantic mission gets everyone excited; many people are very interested in the project once they hear about it, and really want to see it succeed.
+The transatlantic mission gets everyone excited; many people get stoked about the project once they hear about it, and they really want to see it succeed.

 It might seem that we should be using a sailboat to do the crossing.
 After all, you wouldn't have to power much- the sail gives it enough energy to move forward, and you'd only need solar panels for the onboard electronics.
 However, we've looked at the landscape of robotic boats so far and realized that we probably wouldn't be able to do it, or that we'd have a better shot doing it this way.